Why Study NLP at McGill?

-Step 1: Submit an application to the online MILA webform.
+Step 1: Submit an application to the online Mila webform.
 The link is available from here.
-This step is recommended, as it will increase the chances that I will see your application.
+This step is recommended but not required, as it will increase the chances that I will see your application.

 Step 2: Submit an application through the official McGill application procedure.
 See this page for more information.
 This step is mandatory, whether or not you completed Step 1.
 Unfortunately, I cannot evaluate your profile or tell you what your chances are by e-mail without an official completed application.